 THE PARENTAL RESPONSIBILITY

 Parents have “The Talk” to teach their kids about the birds and the bees.
-A second talk regarding sexual development usually happens around middle school and is most often given by a guidance counselor or health teacher to discuss anatomy, pregnancy, boundaries, safety, and STD’s.
-Young children are then left on their own to go discover their own sexuality.
-Sadly, most children do that online.
-When you then combine the ubiquitous nature of online porn, cell phones in the hands of every tween and teen, busy and/or uninformed parents, and a lack of discussion in our schools and churches, kids operate in an environment that allows pornography to be available to our children in a way it has never been before.
-Because of this confluence of external conditions, Parents now need to have another talk with their kids.
-The Third Talk™ Parents need to have with their kids, is about porn.
+A second talk regarding sexual development happens around middle school and is given by a guidance counselor or health teacher to discuss anatomy, pregnancy, HIV, STD’s boundaries and safety.
+Our middle school aged kids, then discover their own sexuality; on their own.
+Most children do that online.
+When you then combine the ubiquitous nature of online adult content, cell phones in the hands of kids, busy parents, and a lack of a discussion in our schools, or churches, we now find our kids discovering ‘sex-ed’ in 2018 online on their own.
+Adult content is so normalized, that people will say “it’s just porn” without realizing how big of an effect this content can have, or how dramatically the viewing of this content can affect kids.

 Because of this confluence of external conditions, parents now need to have another talk with their kids.
 The Third Talk™ parents need to have with their kids is about online adult content.
 Parents need to discuss the social and psychological reasons their children should not view this content and the conversation needs to happen early; before a child’s first exposure.
 The average age children in the US first see adult content is 12 years old!
 9 years old and even 8 are common.